IvanReyesO7/GatoCM/README.md

-## Api Console Manager
+## GatoCM
-This a small personal project, the idea is to create a centralized and easy to visualize api console manager.
+This a small personal project, the idea is to create a centralized and easy to visualize a content manager dashboard.
 Something similar to a CMS, but with more flexible endpoints and the ability to create objects through the terminal with no need to use the UI.

 ## How to contribute